joaquimnet/discordjs-prompter/README.md

 ### **Prompt.message(channel, options);**

-Prompts the user and return a promise that will resolve to the collection of messages collected.
+Prompts the user and returns a promise that will resolve to the collection of messages collected.
 The messages to be collected can be configured with the options object.

 - channel: Discord.JS TextChannel
--- The text channel to send the prompt to.
+  - The text channel to send the prompt to.
 - options: Object
--- The configuration object
+  - The configuration object
 - **Returns: Promise**

 **Options object:**